-I am a CS PhD student at the University of Washington advised by Sergey Levine.
+I am a CS PhD student advised by Sergey Levine.
 I also work closely with Larry Zitnick.
 My research is focused towards making autonomous robot controllers using deep reinforcement learning and vision.
 In the past, I have worked on various problems in the visual understanding and recognition.

 ~ June.
-2017 ~ I am spending time at Google Brain Robotics for summer intenrhsip
+2017 ~ I am spending time at Google Brain Robotics for internship

 ~ May.
 2017 ~ Won the NVIDIA Graduate Fellowship 2017- 2018 award!

 ~ Oct.
 2016 ~ I will be serving as a program committee member in CVPR'17.

 ~ Jun.
 2016 ~ Spending my summer as a research intern at Magic Leap !
 It feels magical to be a leaper :)

 ~ Apr.
 2016 ~ I am guest lecturer at ML course (CSEP546) for Spring'16 quarter.